eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 Note in the code above the `eosio::sha256` function returns a fixed-length 256-bit (32-byte) hash value as a checksum256 object.
 The hash value is computed using the SHA-256 algorithm, which is a widely-used cryptographic hash function.
 The checksum256 type is a typedef for a fixed-length array of 32 bytes, and is used throughout EOS codebase to represent hash values.

 The second action makes use of the secondary index to search for a message by its hash.
-Please be aware that because it is not a unique index, the first value that matches the search is found, however, multiple rows with the same searched value can exist after it.
+Please be aware, because it is not a unique index, the first value that matches the search is found, however, multiple rows with the same searched value can exist after it.
 That's why the `searchmsg` function prints the first message found and all the subsequent ones.

 ### Indexes: Test

-After you build and deploy again the smart contract you can send the `addmsg` action a couple of times with two different accounts as first parameter and the same message and then search for the added message to see if it is found:
+Build and deploy again the smart contract, send the `addmsg` action a couple of times with two different accounts as first parameter and the same message as the second, and then search for the added message to see if it is found:

 ```shell
 dune --send-action hello addmsg '[ama, "good morning sunshine"]' hello@active